American Ninja: Plot

-Only Jackson, Charlie, and Patricia believe that Joe is innocent of the charges he now faces.
+Only Jackson, Charley, and Patricia believe that Joe is innocent of the charges he now faces.
 They tell Hickock everything they know about the hijacking and murders, but he scoffs at their story.
-After briskly dismissing them, Colonel Hickock meets Rinaldo privately...revealing that the colonel himself is Ortega's accomplice.
-Even as Hickock orders Rinaldo to finish off Joe, the Black Star Master kidnaps Patricia...since her father is becoming a less-than-reliable partner.
+After briskly dismissing them, Colonel Hickock meets Rinaldo privately, revealing that the colonel himself is Ortega's accomplice.
+Even as Hickock orders Rinaldo to finish off Joe, the Black Star Master kidnaps Patricia since her father is becoming a less-than-reliable partner.
 Rinaldo attempts to run Joe off the road, only to be killed himself.

 Joe returns to Ortega's mansion, where he is reunited with Shinyuki.
 It is revealed that Shinyuki, a former Japanese holdout soldier, adopted Joe at birth after the boy's parents died.
 He trained Joe in the ways of ninjitsu until a bomb blast separated the two; each has believed the other to be dead for years.
-Now Shinyuki completes Joe's training, and they launch a surprise attack on the Black Star training-camp.
-Shinyuki sacrifices his life to help Joe defeat the Black Star Master; meanwhile, Hickock leads his own assault on Ortega's villa to rescue his daughter...and to wipe out "loose ends" connecting him with Ortega's weapon-trafficking.
+Now Shinyuki completes Joe's training, and they launch a surprise attack on the Black Star training camp.
+Shinyuki sacrifices his life to help Joe defeat the Black Star Master; meanwhile, Hickock leads his own assault on Ortega's villa to rescue his daughter and to wipe out "loose ends" connecting him with Ortega's weapon-trafficking.
 Ortega flees by helicopter, with Patricia as his hostage, after gunning down her father.
 Joe, however, boards Ortega's chopper; he and Patricia jump to safety just before Jackson shoots down the helicopter, killing Ortega.